 Any thoughts about why this is happening... or similar experiences and your approach to resolution are appreciated.

-For private consulting services, find John "JohnNY" Cataneo here at : "Heat Advisory, LLC"
+For installations, troubleshooting, and private consulting services, find John "JohnNY" Cataneo here at : "72°F, LLC"

 Or email John at [email protected]

-John is a professional Master Plumber by trade, licensed by The Department of Buildings of The City of New York, but travels regularly to out-of-state clients for consulting work.
+John is a professional Master Plumber, licensed by The Department of Buildings of The City of New York, and works extensively in NYC while consulting for clients in and out of state.